 Everything I have learnt has given me amazing grounding for my career.
 The support and encouragement I received from my lecturers gave me the confidence I needed to start up my own business.

-Good honours degree, ideally in a subject related to landscape or design, for example ecology, geography, geology, architecture, engineering or fine art.
+Minimum 2:1 undergraduate honours degree in a subject related to landscape or design, such as ecology, geography, geology, architecture, engineering or fine art.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.